RJP uses principles of restorative justice to resolve offenses outside the traditional courtroom.

 Reducing contact with formal court processing

-At what stage of the process does the diversion program occur?
+At what stage of the process does the diversion program occur? show all options

 After referral to the prosecutor, but before the case is filed/charged